Code-Tap/raspberrypi-curriculum/en-GB/getting-started/index.md

 + Optionally, connect headphones or speakers to the Audio Jack.

-+ Optionally, to connect to the internet, connect an ethernet cable from an ethernet socket to the ethernet port on the Raspberry Pi.
++ Optionally, connect an ethernet cable from an ethernet socket to the ethernet port on the Raspberry Pi.
+(You don't need to do this if you'll be using Wifi or not connecting to the internet.)

-+ Notice that the micro USB power port is has a longer flat side on top.
++ Notice that the micro USB power port has a longer flat side on top.

 Plug in the power supply and connect it to the micro USB power input.